Royal Australian Electrical and Mechanical Engineers: Engineering practicalities

 While established engineering principles and techniques remain the guiding light for engineering management, major adaptations have to be made in the Forward Areas especially during active operations.

 Forward repair in the field under conditions of threat and constant preparedness to defend and fight, and with limited engineering facilities in the way of cover, hard standing, lift, services, pre-planning, test equipment, machine and power tools and repair parts immediately at hand, demands not only high levels of military and trade skill but also ingenuity and a certain attitude and foresight.

 Routinely the field repair, recovery and engineering management techniques needed in an Operational Theatre have to be adapted in a way that is rarely used, or appropriate, in a base or training environment.
 Often the techniques used in previous conflicts need to be rediscovered.

 Customs and traditions

 Motto

 Following discussion with its sister Corps in the British Army, REME, approval was granted for RAEME to adopt the maxim ARTE et MARTE as their corps motto.
 The strict translation of the Latin, to English, is difficult, though the translation which has been officially adopted is "with skill and fighting".
 The corps motto is used as a call to express the guiding principle to unite the Corps and its elements, to achieve their individual or collective objectives for the task at hand.

 March

 The RAEME March (in quick time) is an arrangement of "Lilliburlero" and "The Boys in the Backroom".

 Patron saint

 Saint Eligius is recognised as the spiritual guide and mentor of RAEME personnel.
 Saint Eligius is universally known as a protector of tradesmen and craftsmen.

+The Prince Philip Banner

+On 5 March 1959, Prince Philip, Duke of Edinburgh, was appointed as the Colonel-in-Chief of the Royal Australian Electrical and Mechanical Engineers (RAEME).
+On 20 May 1986, he formally presented the Prince Philip Banner to the Corps during a ceremonial parade at the RAEME Training Centre in Bandiana.